datamole-ai/deltabridge/README.md

 Thin wrapper for accessing Delta tables stored in Azure Blob Storage in Python.

-Use this package if you need to read Delta tables stored in Azure Blob Storage using Python without dependending on services provided by Databricks (SQL endpoints, general-purpose compute).
+Use this package if you need to read Delta tables stored in Azure Blob Storage using Python without depending on services provided by Databricks (SQL endpoints, general-purpose compute).

 A typical use case is exposing final products of a data pipeline (hosted on Azure Databricks) in a REST API.

+Access to Delta tables stored on local filesystem is also supported.

 ## 🚀 Usage